lgiordani/cabook/manuscript/part_0_introduction/chapter_02_about.md

 This book is divided in three parts.

 The first part is about **Test-driven Development (TDD)**, a programming technique that will help you to create software which is more reliable and easier to modify.
 I will first guide you through a **very simple example** (chapter 1), demonstrating how to use TDD to approach a project, and how to properly create tests from requirements.
 I will then discuss unit testing from a more theoretical point of view, categorising functions and their tests (chapter 2).
 Chapter 3 will introduce **mocks**, a powerful tool that helps testing complex scenarios.
-Last, chapter 4 contains exercises and solutions.

 The second part introduces **the clean architecture**.
-The first chapter discusses briefly the **components** and the ideas behind this software structure, while chapter 2 runs through *a concrete example* of a clean architecture for a very simple Web service.
+The first chapter discusses briefly the **components** and the ideas behind this software structure, while chapter 2 runs through **a concrete example** of a clean architecture for a very simple Web service.
 Chapter 3 discusses **error management** and improvements to the Python code developed in the previous chapter.

 The third part shows how the **Gaudi** library works, and how it can simplify creating a clean architecture in Python.
 The first chapter discusses the **components of the library**, while chapter 2 analyses a **full project** built using the library.